awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 In this case, Amazon S3 chooses to transition them 10 days after creation\.

 **Example 4: Tag\-based Filtering and Resulting Conflicting Lifecycle Actions**
-Suppose that you have the following lifecycle policy that has two rules, each specifying a tag filter:
+Suppose that you have the following S3 Lifecycle policy that has two rules, each specifying a tag filter:
 + Rule 1 specifies a tag\-based filter \(`tag1/value1`\)\.
 This rule directs Amazon S3 to transition objects to the S3 Glacier storage class 365 days after creation\.
 + Rule 2 specifies a tag\-based filter \(`tag2/value2`\)\.
 This rule directs Amazon S3 to expire objects 14 days after creation\.
-The lifecycle configuration is shown following:
+The Lifecycle configuration is shown following\.

 ```
 <LifecycleConfiguration>